-In 2009, the 1971-1980 cohort aged 29-38 was strongly affected by this and for the first time ever it showed more social immobility than upward mobility.
+In 2009, the 1971-1980 cohort aged 29-38 was The 1971strongly affected by this and for the first time ever it 1980 cohort showed more social immobility than upward mobility.
 This points to the revival of inheritance and the decline in upward social mobility for the younger cohort, as indicated in our book (see pp. 203 and 214).
 This is mainly due to the drop in the possible margin for upward mobility.

-The 1971-1980 cohort (aged 29-38 in 2009) for the first time displayed more social immobility than upward mobility
+(aged 29-38 in 2009) for the first time displayed more social immobility than upward mobility